vshotarov/lamya/README.md

 - Also not very keen on the `index.html` template name, which i use as the template for everything.
 Maybe `default.html`?
 - The way i handle reading the config file means is not very developer friendly, as then you have no auto completion on the config and site properties
 - An aggregated page should have a list template, which can also be used for archive, category, search, etc. An elegant way of handling that would be making a get_template_with_fallbacks function
+- If you have a super simple blog that literally just has posts, then it would make sense to have those at the top level of your content folder, but my current implementation will treat them as pages

 # Todos
 - make the automatically build home page an aggregate of all the content on the website by default, but with the support of specifying the content to be aggregated, so it can be limited down to say all the blog posts only